Cotton Slipping Lower on Friday

-Cotton futures settled the Friday session with contracts down 20 to 97 points across most contracts.
-December pulled back another 33 points this week.
-The outside markets were mixed, with crude oil adding some support and up $1.56/barrel, as the US dollar index was 281 points higher.
+Cotton futures are trading with Friday losses of 57 to 73 points at midday.
+The outside markets are mixed, with crude oil adding some support and up $1.44/barrel, as the US dollar index is 166 points higher.

 Weekly Export Sales data saw sales pick up, though commitments are still just 5.474 million RB.
 That is just 51% of USDA’s export projection and 11 percentage points behind the 50-year average sales pace.